fsprojects/ExcelFinancialFunctions/README.md

 We replicate the results Excel would produce in every situation, even in cases where we might disagree with Excel\'s approach.
 Please have a look at the [Compatibility](http://fsprojects.github.io/ExcelFinancialFunctions/compatibility.html) page for more detail on this topic.

-Microsoft\'s official documentation on [Excel Functions](https://support.microsoft.com/en-us/office/Formulas-and-functions-294d9486-b332-48ed-b489-abe7d0f9eda9) is the best place to learn more about how the functions should work.
+Microsoft\'s official documentation on [Excel Functions](https://support.microsoft.com/en-us/office/excel-functions-by-category-5f91f4e9-7b42-46d2-9bd1-63f26a86c0eb) is the best place to learn more about how the functions should work.
+The scope for this library is the full set of functions in the "Financial Functions" category.

 ### Thoroughly tested